jacoscaz/quadstore/README.md

     store.del(quads, (delErr) => {}); // callback
     store.del(quads).then(() => {}); // promise

-Deletes existing quads.
-Does *not* throw or return an error if quads do not exist within the store.
+If the first argument is a set of matching terms, this method will delete all quads matching such terms from the store.

+    const matchTerms = {graph: 'g'};

+    store.del(matchTerms, (delErr) => {}); // callback
+    store.del(matchTerms).then(() => {}); // promise

 #### QuadStore.prototype.patch()

 This methods deletes and inserts quads in a single operation.
+It Does *not* throw or return an error if the specified quads are not present in the store (delete) or already present in the store (update).

-If the first argument is an array, it is assumed to be an array of quads to be deleted.
+If the first argument is a single quad or an array of quads, it is assumed to be an array of quads to be deleted.

     const oldQuads = [
         {subject: 'so', predicate: 'po', object: 'oo', graph: 'go'}